 ARTICLE III.
 OFFICERS.

 Section 1.
-Designation: The principal officers of the Corporation shall be president, the Vice President, the Secretary, and the Treasurer, all of whom shall be elected by the Board.
+Designation and Qualification: The principal officers of the Corporation shall be President, the Vice President, the Secretary, and the Treasurer, all of whom shall be elected by the Board.
 The Board may appoint an assistant treasurer, and assistant secretary, and such other officers as in its judgement may be necessary.
 All officers must be members of the Board, and one person may hold several offices if approved by the Board.
+Officers must provide all information and documentation required by the Corporate Transparency Act, 31 U.S.C.
+5336, as may be amended or renumbered, to qualify to serve as an officer.
+Any failure or refusal to provide the required information or supporting documentation may result in the immediate disqualification of a director to serve as an officer of the Association, and immediate removal of any officer from serving as an officer of the Association, if necessary.

 Section 2.
 Election of Officers: The officers of the Corporation shall be elected annually by the Board at the organization meeting of each new Board and shall hold office at the pleasure of the Board.

 Section 3.
-Removal of Officers: Upon the affirmative vote of a majority of the members of the Board, any officer may be removed, either with or without cause, and his successor may be elected at any annual meeting of the Board, or at any special meeting of the Board called for such purpose.
+Removal of Officers: Upon the affirmative vote of a majority of the members of the Board, any officer may be removed, either with or without cause, and his successor may be elected at any Annual Meeting of the Board, or at any Special Meeting of the Board called for such purpose.

 Section 4.
 President: The President shall be the chief executive officer of the Corporation.
-He shall preside at all annual meetings of the Members and the Board.
-He shall have all the general powers and duties which are incident to the office of president, including but not limited to the power to appoint committees from among the Members from time to time as he may in his discretion decide is appropriate to assist in the conduct of the affairs of the Corporation.
+He shall preside at all Annual Meetings of the Members and the Board.
+He shall have all the general powers and duties which are incident to the office of President, including but not limited to the power to appoint committees from among the Members from time to time as he may in his discretion decide is appropriate to assist in the conduct of the affairs of the Corporation.

 Section 5.
 Vice President: The Vice President shall take the place of the President and perform his duties whenever the President shall be absent or unable to act.
 If neither the President nor the Vice President is able to act, the Board shall appoint some other member of the Board to act in the place of the President, on an interim basis.
 The Vice President shall also perform such other duties as shall from time to time be imposed upon him by the Board or by the President.

 Section 6.
-Secretary: The Secretary shall keep the minutes of all meetings of the Members and of the Board; he shall have charge of such books and papers as the Board may direct; and he shall, in general, perform all the duties incident to the office of secretary.
+Secretary: The Secretary shall keep the minutes of all meetings of the Members and of the Board; he shall have charge of such books and papers as the Board may direct; and he shall, in general, perform all the duties incident to the office of Secretary.

 Section 7.
 Treasurer: The Treasurer shall have the responsibility of Corporation funds and securities and shall be responsible for keeping full and accurate financial records and books of account showing all receipts and disbursements, and for the preparation of all required financial data.
-He shall be responsible for the deposit of all moneys and other valuable effects in the name of the Board, or the managing agent, in such depositories as may from time to time be designated by the Board, and he shall, in general, perform all the duties incident to the office of treasurer.
+He shall be responsible for the deposit of all moneys and other valuable effects in the name of the Board, or the managing agent, in such depositories as may from time to time be designated by the Board, and he shall, in general, perform all the duties incident to the office of Treasurer.

 Section 8.
 Compensation of Officers: No officer shall receive any compensation from the Corporation for acting as such.